Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Related Work

 \paragraph{Replay adversary in online learning.} In the online learning setting,~\citet{dmitriev2026learning} considered a similar \emph{replay} adversary that can use previously output hypotheses to provide noisy labels.
 They showed that replay induces a separation from standard online learning and introduced a combinatorial dimension characterizing learnability in the replay setting.
 Their work can also be viewed as an attempt to formalize model collapse through the lens of learning theory.
 However, they focus on a supervised setting, while our analysis is tailored to the task of generation.

-\paragraph{Model collapse.} A growing body of research, often grouped under the umbrella term \emph{model collapse}~\citep{shumailov2024ai}, examines the risks of recursively training models on the outputs of earlier generations, showing that this feedback loop can cause the tails of the distribution to be forgotten.
-Although the extent of this effect and its inevitability are subject to an ongoing debate, the evidence overall suggests that, in the absence of an adequate supply of high-quality data, model performance gradually deteriorates~\citep{shumailov2023curse, martinez2023towards, briesch2023large, alemohammad2023self, bertrand2023stability, gerstgrasser2024model, seddik2024bad, zhang2024regurgitative, dohmatob2024tale, marchi2024heat, suresh2024rate, dohmatob2024strong, bohacek2023nepotistically}.
+\paragraph{Model collapse.} A growing body of research, often grouped under the umbrella term \emph{model collapse}~\citep{shumailov2024ai}, examines the risks of recursively training models on the outputs of earlier generations, showing that this feedback loop can cause distribution tails to be forgotten.
+Although the extent and inevitability of this effect remain debated, the evidence overall suggests that, without an adequate supply of high-quality data, model performance gradually deteriorates~\citep{shumailov2023curse, martinez2023towards, briesch2023large, alemohammad2023self, zhang2024regurgitative, bohacek2023nepotistically}.
+Existing theoretical work studies model collapse from different perspectives, including likelihood-based analyses~\citep{bertrand2023stability,suresh2024rate,barzilai2026models}, discrete-distribution abstractions~\citep{seddik2024bad,kanabar2025model}, regression and scaling-law analyses~\citep{dohmatob2024model,dohmatob2024tale,dohmatob2024strong}, diffusion-model and non-parametric settings~\citep{fu2024towards}, closed-loop dynamical systems~\citep{marchi2024heat}, and mitigation mechanisms~\citep{gerstgrasser2024model,dey2024universality,feng2025beyond,fu2025theoretical}.\looseness=-1